 - Noncompliance with generally accepted accounting standards

-This is by no means an exhaustive list of why you may need a plaintiff’s lawyer to try to address the negligence of your accounting firm.
+This is by no means an exhaustive list of why you may need a business litigation attorney to try to address the negligence of your accounting firm.

 Antitrust laws exist to promote healthy competition among businesses, resulting in fairer consumer choices and pricing.
 Claims may arise from such offenses as price-fixing, bid-rigging, price discrimination, predatory pricing, monopolization, “tying” agreements, territorial restrictions, and other anticompetitive acts.
 The cases are based on a firm’s activities which target a competitor, a distributor, or even a consumer.
 Here are a few examples: